ListenNotes/podcast-api-go/README.md

 }
 ```

-If `apiKey` is nil, then we'll connect to a [mock server](https://www.listennotes.com/api/tutorials/#faq0) that returns fake data for testing purposes.
+If `apiKey` is an empty string "", then we'll connect to a [mock server](https://www.listennotes.com/api/tutorials/#faq0) that returns fake data for testing purposes.

 ### Handling errors